cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

         [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:1 arguments:[_tableView, _tableColumn, 3]];
         [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:1 arguments:[_tableView, _tableColumn, 4]];

+        // At the same time we know there should be no call for row 5.
-        // Let's check that nothing is called with the argument row equals to 5 [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:0 arguments:[_tableView, _tableColumn, 5]];
+        [dataSourceSpy selector:@selector(tableView:objectValueForTableColumn:row:) times:0 arguments:[_tableView, _tableColumn, 5]];

-        // We reload the data here and flush the run loop [_tableView reloadData];
+        // We reload the data here and flush the run loop.
+        [_tableView reloadData];
         [[CPRunLoop currentRunLoop] limitDateForMode:CPDefaultRunLoopMode];

+        // Were our expectations met?
-        // We verufy that every expectations were met [dataSourceSpy verifyThatAllExpectationsHaveBeenMetInOrder];
+        [dataSourceSpy verifyThatAllExpectationsHaveBeenMetInOrder];
     }